Scroll To See More Images

 After a few nights of what’s hopefully amazing sex, don’t feel forced to start doing date-like things like going shopping together, seeing a movie, or—in Carrie Bradshaw’s case on “Sex and the City”—inviting them to dinner because you connect so well in the bedroom, you assume it’ll translate elsewhere.
 As Carrie learned with the less-than-scintillating McFadden: Keep your chemistry contained to the bedroom where it belongs.
 If you decide you both have stronger feelings, it’ll happen organically.

-Versions of this article were originally published in October 2014 and 2018.
+Versions of this article were originally published in October 2018.